This site is intended for U.S. healthcare professionals.

 Neurologic toxicity, including immune effector cell-associated neurotoxicity syndrome (ICANS) and serious and life-threatening reactions, can occur in patients receiving ELREXFIO.
 Monitor patients for signs and symptoms of neurologic toxicity, including ICANS, during treatment.
 Withhold ELREXFIO until the neurologic toxicity resolves or permanently discontinue based on severity.

-Because of the risk of CRS and neurologic toxicity, including ICANS, ELREXFIO is available only through a restricted program under a Risk Evaluation and Mitigation System (REMS) called ELREXFIO REMS.
+Because of the risk of CRS and neurologic toxicity, including ICANS, ELREXFIO is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called ELREXFIO REMS.

 Cytokine Release Syndrome (CRS): ELREXFIO can cause CRS, including life-threatening or fatal reactions.
 In the clinical trial, CRS occurred in 58% of patients who received ELREXFIO at the recommended dose, with Grade 1 CRS in 44% of patients, Grade 2 CRS in 14% of patients, and Grade 3 CRS in 0.5% of patients.
 Recurrent CRS occurred in 13% of patients.
 Most patients experienced CRS after the first step-up dose (43%) or the second step-up dose (19%), with 7% of patients having CRS after the first treatment dose and 1.6% of patients after a subsequent dose.
 The median time to onset of CRS was 2 (range: 1-9) days after the most recent dose, with a median duration of 2 (range: 1-19) days.